 The programs are short and intense, with many activities packed in!
 We want students to be fully engaged with each other and the program, which means they are asked to “unplug” from their technology while present.

 Students will have access to land-line common room phones during the evening.
 They will be able to place local calls for free.
-Calling cards will be available for purchase at registration and can be used to make long-distance calls.
+Calling cards will be available for loan from program staff, and can be used to make long-distance calls.
 Participants may also have limited access to email during scheduled trips to the computer lab on the main campus.